anupsdf/stellar-contract-wasms/README.md

 - [`wat/`](./wat) – wasm text (wat) of each contract

+- [`instances/`](./instances) - array of known contract addresses that are or have used the contract wasm (note this is a best guess from daily downloads, and is not derived from tracking every ledger)

 - [`analysis/`](./analysis) – summary data about a variety of things to do with the contracts